NorESMhub/NorESMCAM_docker/README.md

 Test a simple NorESM configuration with docker

-# NorESM_docker

-Test a simple NorESM configuration with docker

 CESM docker container for 1850_CAM60%NORESM_CLM50%SP_CICE%PRES_DOCN%DOM_MOSART_SGLC_SWAV compset and resolution f19_tn14.

 - Input dataset is stored and available in zenodo (5.8GB)